 - Tiger & Bunny: Mr. Legend and a young Kotetsu T. Kaburugi exchanged a fist bump after the former thwarted a bank robbery in which the latter was a hostage who awakened to his NEXT powers.
 Later, after Kotetsu becomes the hero Wild Tiger and helps a young boy who also awakened his NEXT powers, he gives that kid a fist bump as well.

-- In the fifth Kara no Kyoukai movie, Enjou and Kokutou exchange a fistbump before splitting up to go rescue Shiki from Araya.
+- In the fifth The Garden of Sinners movie, Enjou and Kokutou exchange a fistbump before splitting up to go rescue Shiki from Araya.

 - In High School D×D, Issei and Kiba do this before separating to go to their separate positions.